psb/bucklescript.github.io/docs/regular-expression.md

 title: Regular Expression
 ---

 On the native side, you might have seen [Str](https://reasonml.github.io/api/Str.html) in the standard library, or [ocaml-re](https://github.com/ocaml/ocaml-re).
-Although these are viable choices on native, on the BuckleScript side, you should use [Js.Re](https://bucklescript.github.io/bucklescript/api/Js.Re.html), which compile to straightforward JavaScript regular expressions.
+Although these are viable choices on native, on the BuckleScript side, you should use [Js.Re](https://bucklescript.github.io/bucklescript/api/Js.Re.html), which compiles to straightforward JavaScript regular expressions (regex).
 Advantages:

-- Better unicode support
+- Better unicode support.
-- No library overhead
+- No library overhead.
-- No extra compilation output (it's all `external`s that get compiled away)
+- No extra compilation output (it is all `external`s that get compiled away).
-- Same performance characteristics than JS regex, since it basically compiles to it
+- Same performance characteristics as JS regex, since it basically compiles to it.

 ## Creation

-We have a shorthand for creating the regex:
+We have a shorthand for creating a regex:

 ```ocaml
 let f = [%bs.re "/b/g"]